-In accordance with the directives from Mayor London Breed and the San Francisco Department of Public Health, all non-essential businesses, including our San Francisco Railway Museum, will be closed at least through April 7, in response to the COVID-19 virus.
+In accordance with the directives from Mayor London Breed and the San Francisco Department of Public Health, indoor museums, including our San Francisco Railway Museum, will remain closed at least through mid-August 2020, in response to the COVID-19 virus.

-We will continue to take orders for merchandise on our online store, above, but please understand it will take some time for us to fulfill those orders.
+We continue to take orders for merchandise on our online store, and will fulfill orders as quickly as possible.
 Thank you for understanding.

-We want to pay tribute to the operators of the E- and F-lines, and all Muni lines, who continue to move San Franciscans and visitors around our city.
+We want to pay tribute to the public transit operators everywhere who are moving essential workers around cities.
 In our book, they are public heroes!

 Muni Heritage Weekend got off to a great start last night (Thursday), with a VIP reception at our San Francisco Railway Museum.
 Upwards of 70 invited business, neighborhood, and civic leaders heard Mayor London Breed extol San Francisco’s history and the role transit played in making the city what it is today.
 Market Street Railway President Rick Laubscher paid tribute to transit pioneers through the decades, whom he described as “fighters for equality, for inclusion, for opportunity”, and lauded the team that brought Sacramento-Clay Cable Car 19 back to life.
 They include: Project Manager Arne Hansen, the shop superintendent; Electric Transit Mechanic Dave Kerrigan, who installed a complete braking system, Master Carpenter Antoni Cunha, who repaired and strengthened the running boards; Painters Danny Hicks and Henry Pegueros, who did a masterful job of painting, polishing the brass, and detailing the cable car.